About Carbon Offsets

 Unique: Has a unique ID on a public ledger and can only be counted once

 Do people use carbon offsets as an excuse to pollute even more?
-That would be certainly defeat their purpose!
+That would certainly defeat their purpose!
 So is it true?
 Researchers from Germany looked into this and found out that it’s quite the opposite: People who offset their emissions also take more climate-positive actions in other areas of their lives.

 “Offsets are an effective contribution to climate protection,” explains Prof. Andreas Ziegler.
 "The frequently expressed reservation that it is a matter of selling indulgences to justify additional CO2 emissions does not apply."